 Acting out past events and scenarios during individual or group therapy gives clients the ability to look at past events from a new perspective.
 Understanding why they react and think a certain way makes it easier for clients to rewrite maladaptive thought processes.

 EMDR is a psychotherapy that allows clients to reprocess improperly stored memories related to trauma.
 According to the United States Department of Veterans Affairs (VA), when “an experience is inadequately processed and is consequently stored dysfunctionally,” the result can lead to trauma-related disorders like PTSD.
-The therapists at Redpoint use this therapeutic method to help clients overcome anxiety and symptoms related to trauma.
+The therapists at The Redpoint Center use this therapeutic method to help clients overcome anxiety and symptoms related to trauma.
 Learn more about how it works by visiting our page on EMDR therapy.

-If you have questions about Redpoint Center's mental health rehab and drug programs in Boulder, Larimer, or Garfield County, please call (888) 509-3153 or text us now.
+If you have questions about The Redpoint Center's mental health treatment and drug programs in Boulder, Larimer, or Garfield County, please call (303) 219-0973 or text us now.